Congratulations on the birth of your baby and welcome to the Special Care Baby Unit (SCBU)

 Facilities for parents

-A toilet and washroom is available for visitors to use.
-We also have a parent's suite which is available to support you when your baby is close to being discharged.
+A toilet and washroom are available for visitors to use.
+We also have a parent’s suite which is available to support you when your baby is close to being discharged.

 Car parking